TIY-ATL-ROR-2015-Sep/lectures/wk08-advanced-rails/tue/questions.md

 Travis CI badge to your README! :)

 Here is an example [`.travis.yml` file][travis-rails] that you can feel free to use in your project.
-You **will need** to tweak the database name in the `before_script` section to match your test database name.
 I'm happy to explain details if you have questions.

-Speaking of, you need to make sure there is a test database before you can run the tests!
 The test database name should be in the `test:` section of your `config/database.yml`.
-Remember that if the database hasn't been created on your computer you can create it with `createdb your-db-name`.

 You can run any tests you write with ...